 This U12+ phone has dual cameras in the front and back which allow it to do interesting bokeh out of focus effects on all types of shots including video mode which may be a first.
 As to the quality of the effect in video, it will have to be scrutinized to see where it lands and if its good enough to use as a narrative video capture device.
 The phone has all the top specs of today and the camera has gathered a 103 score on the DXOMark test which is the 2nd best camera on a phone ever after the excellent Huawei P20 Pro at 109.→ Continue Reading Full Post ←

-There have been some incredible slow-motion videos produced recently and we want to showcase a sample of them inSlow Motion Video Watch.
+There have been some jaw-dropping slow-motion videos produced so far in 2018 and we want to showcase a small but excellent sample of them inSlow Motion Video Watch.
 Thank you to our readers for many of these submissions, we really appreciate your help in finding much of this footage as the sheer amount of quality material produced would make it much harder to select the good ones.

 We have some incredible magnet work, weapons, military artillery, hockey, gymnastics and also the recent royal wedding in full display.
 It is also encouraging to see the widespread adoption of slow motion in phones as handsets like the Galaxy S9 & Xperia XZ2 start to inundate the video sites with user samples.
 It goes to show that good planning and a well-executed shot is possible even with time restrictions and limited hardware.
 Send us your samples or finds on our contact page!→ Continue Reading Full Post ←